Derek-Wds/MAD-VAE/README.md

-# We are here to fool the models
+# Ideas

+* Use VAE to denoise.
+* Use VAE to denoise + generate adversarial noise.